davidjenco/html/README.md

 # html
-Web page of one organization
+Web page of one organization.
 I dont really know how to use this GH system.